ecelias/PaperScoutDesignDocs/README.md

 A unit for a Front End component would be considered a page on the website.
 For example, the sign-up page, user dashboard, and landing pages would each be considered an individual component which includes their UI design and final code using CSS / React.

-A units for the AI, messaging, and database components will be considered a function.
-Because these categories will likely require a lot of fine tuning and specific steps to ensure that the website can function properly, using the most granular unit is important.
-The AI features are beneficial to users and adjust correctly, each function should be tested independently and all units will need to be integrated precisely.
+Units for the AI, messaging, database components will be considered a function.
+These categories will likely require a lot of fine tuning and specific steps to ensure that the website can function properly, thus making a granular unit important.
+Each function should be tested independently and all units will need to be integrated precisely, which will ensure user security, accurate updates to databases, and that information from databases can be accessed correctly.
 The messaging component will be handling sensitive user information so the smallest unit should be tested to ensure safety of user information and ensure that updates to users are provided as expected and do not add to any confusion young researchers may face when entering their research fields.
 The database component not only needs to ensure that databases can be accessed and updated correctly, but also stores any user information securely.
+However, unit tests that ensure all messaging and database functions can function as one entity will be necessary to write as well.

-A unit for the other back end components will be considered a class.
-Backend components not associated with the AI, messaging, or database components will likely need to function as objects, so the individual functions within those classes will need to function together intitially to make the website functional.
+A unit for the other backend components will be considered a class.
+Backend components not associated with the messaging or database components will likely need to function as objects, so the individual functions within those classes will need to function together intitially to make the website functional.
+Additionally, the actual databases themselves will be considered their own unit in addition to the associated functions that will be used to access and update each respective database.

 ## Quality